Note on disjoint faces in simple topological graphs: Abstract

 \section{Abstract}

 We prove that every $n$-vertex complete simple topological graph generates at least $\Omega(n)$ pairwise disjoint $4$-faces.
 This improves upon a recent result by Hubard and Suk.
 As an immediate corollary, every $n$-vertex complete simple topological graph drawn in the unit square generates a $4$-face with area at most $O(1/n)$.
-This can be seen as a topological variant of Heilbronn’s problem for $4$-faces.
+This can be seen as a topological variant of the Heilbronn problem for quadrilaterals.
 We construct examples showing that our result is asymptotically tight.
 We also discuss the similar problem for $k$-faces with arbitrary $k\geq 3$.